 In a sermon, Hayes told his congregation that Jesus has sent them similar letters in the Gospels, which tell of the sacrificial love He has for them by dying on the cross and welcoming them to new life.

-“If you can imagine what those people this week will be feeling when they receive the letter that you sent them saying their debt is paid.
-I prayed 100-fold that [is how] you would feel in the reading the letter He wrote to you in the book of John 19:30.
+“If you can imagine what those people [felt] when they received a letter that you sent them saying their debt is paid.
+I prayed 100-fold that [is how] you would feel in reading the letter He wrote to you in the book of John 19:30.
 Hey, your debt of sin is paid.
 You are covered.”